 Our firm is dedicated to handling immigration law matters.
 We successfully guide individuals, businesses and organizations from across the United States and abroad.
 Our mission is to provide you with an immigration professional who is committed to you, your family, and your career.
 The firm handles all types of immigration issues and provides practical solutions at every stage of the process.
 We help clients achieve their goals in a professional and timely manner.

 Brad grew up in Ann Arbor, Michigan and graduated from the University of Michigan in May 2004.
 After graduation, Brad lived in Honduras, Costa Rica and Mexico where he taught English.
 In 2005, Brad launched his career in immigration as an Americorps Vista Volunteer in Miami, Florida assisting with refugee relocation.
 He has gained significant experience working at four immigration law firms and in a law school immigration clinic.
 Brad’s tasks have exposed him to a diverse array of permanent resident and temporary visa applications.
 Brad has focused his knowledge on the fundamentals of immigration court proceedings.
-In 2017, Brad was a selected as a Rising Star in immigration by "Super Lawyers".
-The Mexican Consulate in Detroit contracts Brad to provide immigration legal representation for Mexican nationals throughout Michigan pursuant to Article 1(a) of the Vienna Convention on Consular Relations.
+In 2018, Brad was a selected as a Rising Star in immigration by "Super Lawyers" Magazine.
+Brad is an immigration consultant to the Mexican Consulate in Detroit to provide immigration legal representation for Mexican nationals.
 Brad is the media chair of the American Immigration Lawyers Association for the state of Michigan and he founded the Washtenaw County Bar Association Immigration Law Section.
 Brad is fluent in Spanish and a graduate of Wayne State University Law School in Detroit, Michigan.

 Marva is a proud Cuban-American and a fluent Spanish speaker from Miami, Florida.
 Marva graduated from Florida State University in May 2012 with a double bachelors degree in philosophy and criminology.
 Marva attended the University of Detroit Mercy School of Law and graduated with her Juris Doctor in May of 2015.
 Marva joined the firm in 2013, primarily handling court cases.
 Marva has gained significant exposure with a variety of immigration matters, including special immigrant juveniles, u-visa applicants, VAWA recipients, affirmative asylums, and other motions before the immigration court.
 Marva handles criminal, custody and divorce cases.
 Marva is a member of the American Immigration Lawyers Association, Hispanic Bar Association of Michigan, Oakland County Bar Association, and the Washtenaw County Bar Association.
 Marva was recognized by President Obama’s Council on Service and Civic Participation and was awarded the Presidential Volunteer Service Award for her contribution of over 300 hours of community service.